MicrosoftDocs/learn/learn-pr/azure/create-cosmos-db-for-scale/includes/5a-create-a-database-and-collection-programmatically.md

         Your class should now have seven class variables.
 The new name of the collection is defined by `collectionId`, and `partitionKeyPath` indicates the partition key.

     1. Add a new `DocumentCollection()` method below the `createDatabase()` method.
-This method defines the multi-partition parameters, which will set the indexing policy for your collection, and include the partition key and collection id.
+This method defines the multi-partition parameters, which will set the indexing policy for your collection, and include the partition key and collection id:

         ```java
         private static DocumentCollection getMultiPartitionCollectionDefinition() {